tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 Brainstorm and identify primary and secondary goals.

-## 2. Brainstorm and list all types of content sup
+## 2. Brainstorm and list all types of content supporting the goals

+Eg. if they want to sell a new product, they need

 ___